openwall/john-packages/CONTRIBUTING.md

 We use linters and static code analyzers that will complain about rule violations.
 Furthermore, we recommend that, if possible, before submitting your contribution you run the `pre-commit run --all-files` command.

+The row length should be between 80 and 120 columns, which is good for use on modern monitors, including laptops.
+However, there are some cases where the rule must be overcome by common sense.

 ## The PR review process